Affordable doesn't mean cheap

 The Good: The AVR 1610S is an affordable, audiophile-grade A/V receiver that will work well with a 5.1 channel system or just a pair of bookshelf speakers and a subwoofer.
 EzSet/EQ III speaker calibration adjusts the audio so the system sounds best for the room its in.
 Harman’s GreenEdge technology allows the receiver to be energy efficient, relatively lightweight (10 pounds) and still push a lot of power.
 It supports Dolby and DTS surround sound technologies.
 And it has built-in AM/FM tuner and Bluetooth, so you can stream music from your smartphone or tablet.
 Spotify Premium subscribers can stream via Spotify Connect.

 Watch Out For: No built-in wi-fi, so you need to connect via Ethernet to stream via Spotify Connect.
-It’s a few years old, like the other receivers, and certain features (and remote) can feel dated.
+It’s a few years old and certain features (and remote) can feel dated.

 Denon AVR-S540BT A/V Receiver

 The Good: This is a solid entry-level A/V receiver for those with home entertainment system, especially for those who have dual subwoofers.
 It’s a newer audio component, released in 2018, and has 4K pass-through and is compatible with Dolby Vision and HLG HDR technologies.
 It can remember up to eight Bluetooth devices.
-You can also control it with Denon’s smartphone app.
+You can also control the system using Denon’s smartphone app.

 Watch Out For: Doesn’t support DTS:X or Dolby Atmos surround sound technologies.